larsks/acct-manager/README.md

 This repository is published as a container image at `quay.io/larsks/moc-acct-manager:latest`, which is rebuilt automatically when commits are pushed to this repository.

-You can run the service with podman by doing something like this:
+First, configure your `.env` file as in the previous section.
+You can then run the service with podman by doing something like this:

 ```
 podman run --rm -p 8080:8080 \